 The application of the fallback provisions contained in Condition 5 may lead to a conflict of interests of NWB Bank and Noteholders including with respect to certain determinations and judgments that NWB Bank and the Rate Determination Agent (if not NWB Bank itself) may make pursuant to Condition 5 that may influence the amount receivable under the Notes.
 NWB Bank and/or any of its affiliates may have existing or future business relationships and business interests and may pursue actions and take steps that they or it deems necessary or appropriate to protect its and/or their interests arising therefrom without taking into account the consequences for a Noteholder.

-9. The market continues to develop in relation to the Sterling Overnight Index Average ('SONIA'), the Secured Overnight Financing Rate ('SOFR') and the euro short-term rate (' $\in$ STR') as reference rates for Floating Rate Notes
+9. The market continues to develop in relation to SONIA, SOFR and €STR as reference rates for Floating Rate Notes